 Prepare your children’s favorite traditional family recipes together to share with neighbors.
 This is a great way to engage your children in thinking of others, especially for those who live alone or are isolated because of COVID-19.
 Your children may want to include some holiday crafts to share as well!

 3. Go virtual

 Have virtual dinners and gatherings with friends and family!
-This is a great way to maintain social relationships while physical distancing.
+This is a great way to maintain social relationships even if traveling doesn’t make sense for you or a loved one right now.
 If someone isn’t able to be there in person, make sure they’re still included in the celebrations virtually.

 4. Holiday movie marathons

-Have a holiday movie marathon watching your family favorites, or take a chance and try something you’ve never seen before.
+Have a holiday movie marathon and watch your family favorites, or take a chance and try something you’ve never seen before.
 Make and enjoy favorite holiday snack recipes like chocolate dipped pretzel snowmen or my family’s personal favorite, homemade trail mix.
 And be sure to wear comfy holiday PJs!

 5. Take in the sights

-Fortunately, you can still enjoy holiday decorations and Christmas lights safely.
-Take your family on a physically-distanced walking or driving tour around town to see the sights.
+Take your family on a walking or driving tour around town to see the sights.
 Be sure to pack hot cocoa to keep you warm.

 6. Document everything